-- C-25.
-ASA encourages the Administration to increase efforts to negotiate trade agreements that improve market access opportunities for U.S. soybeans, soybean products, livestock products and new soybean-based products (2017) - C-26.
+C-25.
+ASA supports Administration efforts to negotiate new trade agreements that include soybeans as a pillar trade good and improve market access opportunities for U.S. soybeans, soybean products, livestock products and new soybean-based products.
+(2021)

+- C-26.
 ASA opposes any product exclusions from Free Trade Agreements (FTA) on the grounds that they serve as negative precedents for countries seeking to exclude soy or livestock products. - C-27.
 ASA supports aggressively seeking Free Trade Agreements with basic and expansion markets defined in the soy family export strategy.
 (2019) - C-28.
-ASA supports USMCA and ratification by all participating countries.
-(2020) - C-29.
-ASA supports aggressively seeking a bilateral Free Trade Agreement with India, including soybeans as a pillar trade good.
-(2020)
+ASA supports USMCA and enforcement of its provisions by all participating countries (2021) - C-29.
+ASA supports efforts by the administration to negotiate with members of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) for U.S. inclusion to improve market access for U.S. soybeans and soybean products.
+(2021)